czarinadamienne/MAGNET/README.md

 The searching for consecutive zeros is done sequentially by iteratively looking over each character in the hamming mask.
 It marks the starting index of the zero sequence and marks the end index when looking at a non-zero number.
 This does it one sequence at a time and loops until all sequences have been checked.
 For the parallel implementation, multiple threads process different portions of the arrays with the additional use of global memory for storage of results while using atomic operations to avoid race conditions.

 - **Problems encountered** <br/>
 One problem encountered during the creation of the project was the conversion of the MATLAB source code into the C code.
 The original implementation had the functions separated so unifying them into one source code proved difficult.
 Another problem encountered was the encountering of segmentation faults at higher dataset sizes for the CUDA implementation.
-It is also observed as the Edit distance threshold increases, there would be a difference of 2 in between the number of accepted sequences in CUDA and C.
+It is also observed as the Edit distance threshold increases, there would be a difference of 2 between the number of accepted sequences in CUDA and C.

 - **AHA moments** <br/>
 The processes that were best suited for parallelization in the original sequential implementation were the processes that utilized iterative statements to process their data.
 Since sequential processing processes one piece of data per cycle, these areas proved the best suited for parallelization.